 👩🏼🌾 Ingredients

-- Fresh mint and parsley brighten up this dish, and pack in flavor.
+- Fresh mint and parsley brighten up this dish and pack in flavor.

-- Cucumber tastes refreshing, and adds a delightful crunch.
+- Cucumber tastes refreshing and adds a delightful crunch.

-See recipe card for quantities.
+See the recipe card below for quantities.

-- Tahini is loaded with heart healthy fats, and protein.
+- Tahini is loaded with heart-healthy fats and protein.
 It gives the dressing a creamy texture.

 - Fresh lemon juice adds a tanginess that perfectly balances the hint of sweetness from the maple syrup and balsamic vinegar.

-See recipe card for quantities.
+See the recipe card below for quantities.

 🫑 Substitutions